KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 Maker, on the other hand, stands to lose more.
 Since Maker did not follow through with his end of the bargain, the AtomicDEX network indicates on his public AtomicDEX trading profile that he failed in a commitment, thus decreasing his profile’s reputation.
 If Maker continues this behavior as a habit, he may find it difficult to discover trading partners.

 So long as the frequency of Makers failing is low, the occasional extra `<dexfee>` paid by a Taker is a minor issue.
-However, if there is a sudden spike in misbehavior, the AtomicDEX code has in-built contingency plans which can provide refunds to Takers.
+However, if there is a sudden spike in misbehavior, the AtomicDEX code has built-in contingency plans which can provide refunds to Takers.

 #### 2 - Maker Successfully Sends `<makerpayment>`